 It all started when founder Vijay Balasubramaniyan was traveling in India and tried to order a new suit from a local tailor.
 His bank flagged the international transaction as suspicious and tried to call him to verify the purchase, but the bank couldn’t prove its identity over the phone.
 Vijay also had no way to prove his identity to the bank.
 As the bank cancelled his order, Vijay promised himself he would find a better way for people to authenticate over the phone.

-> Balasubramaniyan completes his PhD at the Georgia Institute of Technology.
-His dissertation focused on analyzing the traits of phone calls to determine their true characteristics.
+Balasubramaniyan completes his PhD at the Georgia Institute of Technology.
+His dissertation focuses on analyzing the traits of phone calls to determine their true characteristics.
 He brands this technology “phoneprinting,” creating the trademark, and receives immediate interest from major U.S. banks.

-> Dr. Mustaque Ahamad sets up a meeting between his former student, Vijay Balasubramaniyan, and local serial entrepreneur Dr. Paul Judge.
+Dr. Mustaque Ahamad sets up a meeting between his former student, Vijay Balasubramaniyan, and local serial entrepreneur Dr. Paul Judge.
 The three agree to co-found Pindrop with a goal to revolutionize call center security and create a vision for the future of voice.

 Pindrop’s initial investors include Andreessen Horowitz, GRA Venture Fund, New World Ventures, Sigma Partners, and Webb Investment Network.
 The company uses the funds to scale customer acquisition and expand product development, quickly adding marquee clients.

 Avivah Litan, Vice President and Distinguished Analyst for Gartner, writes that call centers should “use voice biometrics and phoneprinting (analysis of the originating calling phone) to strengthen user authentication and fraud prevention across multiple channels.”